-Note: The calculation of the interfacial energy using a broken-bond model is based on the assumption of an interface between a bcc- and a fcc-crystal structure with (110) and (111) lattice planes regardless of the actual phases.
+Note: If this method is not called, the calculated interfacial energy shall be used.
+The calculation of the interfacial energy using a broken-bond model is based on the assumption of an interface between a bcc- and a fcc-crystal structure with (110) and (111) lattice planes regardless of the actual phases.

-interfacial\energy - The interfacial energy [J/m^2]
+interfacial\energy - A float for the interfacial energy [J/m^2] or a string containing a particle size and/or temperature dependent function.